Take care of your Italian leather handbag

 How to clean a leather wallet

 To clean leather regularly, make sure you are minutes away from your daily schedule.
-Use a dry and clean microfiber or a velvety cloth to wipe the dust off the surface.
+Use a dry and clean microfiber or a soft cloth to wipe the dust off the surface.
 To remove dirt from the surface, use non-toxic detergents specially designed for the leather handbags.
 Avoid using water on vegetable-tanned pouches, as they range from moisture to fat.
 Always check the label for warnings or washing instructions from the manufacturer.
 Never spray cleaning solutions directly onto your handbag; cleaning leather is difficult and can leave stains or patches in the material.
 Spray some solution on a towel and then use it for further cleaning.

 Storage of Italian leather handbags